foreverphoenix/the-phoenix-flavour/content/tpf/finalisation/wrapping-up.md

 There are multiple different warnings that you may encounter:

 - **Missing Masters:** One of your plugins is missing a master file.
 It is marked with an exclamation mark in your load order.
 This is most likely due to skipping a mod that was not optional or selecting the wrong option in a FOMOD installer.
 Go back to the mod’s instructions in the guide and double-check everything.
-- **Form 43 Plugin:** You forgot to re-save one or several plugins in the Creation Kit.
+- **Form 43 Plugin:** You forgot to re-save plugins in the Creation Kit.
 Re-save them now.
 - **Outdated SKSE Plugin:** Check the plugin's mod page to see if there is a new version.
 - **Files in Overwrite:** Share a screenshot on Discord so we can take a look.